 Scope and Contents

-Two letters and one memo of Loretta Golino.
-One letter is a thank you note from the United Service Organization thanking Miss Golino and her group "The Yankettes" for dancing with soldiers at the USO facility in Los Angeles.
+This collection contains two letters and one memo of Loretta Golino during the Second World War.
+One letter is a thank you note from the United Service Organization (USO) thanking Miss Golino and her group "The Yankettes" for dancing with soldiers at the USO facility in Los Angeles.
 The other letter and memo are from a Mr. Norris to his employees, explaining the process for employment following the Japanese surrender.
 All materials are originals.

 Conditions Governing Access